Nanoscale self-organisation and metastable non-thermal metallicity in Mott insulators: Results and Discussion

-From the theoretical side, our results call for the development of realistic models that capture the long-range dynamics and complexity of electronic transitions, which are usually tackled starting from a microscopic approach.
-Experimentally, the present results justify the ongoing efforts to develop novel table-top and large-scale facility time-resolved microscopy techniques to investigate the intertwining between non-thermal properties and real-space morphology in quantum correlated materials.
+From the theoretical side, our results call for the development of realistic models that capture the long-range dynamics and the complexity of electronic transitions, which are usually tackled starting from a microscopic approach. {On the one hand, theory should provide a guide to calculate the X-ray absorption signals of non-thermal phases, which do not exist at equilibrium.
+This would support the next generation of experiments in addressing the actual electronic and lattice configurations of transient metastable states.
+On the other hand, microscopic theory could help in linking the lattice parameters ad residual strain to the phenomenological control parameters, e.g. $\epsilon_{IMT}$, which enter into the Landau-Ginzburg description.
+This effort would provide new keys to engineer the intrinsic nanotexture and control non-thermal phases.}

+In conclusion, the present results justify the ongoing efforts to develop novel table-top and large-scale facility time-resolved microscopy techniques to investigate the intertwining between non-thermal properties and real-space morphology in quantum correlated materials\cite{Johnson2022}.
 Addressing the role of real space inhomogeneities and intrinsic strain nanotexture will be crucial to finally clarify the long-standing issue about the possibility of fully decoupling and control the electronic and structural phase transitions in vanadates \cite{Morrison2014,McLeod2016,Lantz2017,Najera2017,Singer2018,Otto2019,Kalcheim2019,Frandsen2019,Vidas2020} and other Mott materials.